CMecrow/CM-Project-5/README.md

 - If the order goes through successfuly, the user is taken to a seperate 'checkout success' page, this page acts as confirmation for the user that the order has been successful, as well as giving them a table to view their order details.
 There is a link to return to the store underneath the table.
 I chose for this link to be slightly more muted than the large buttons elsewhere on the site, as it seemed more respectful to the user who's already made a purchase, rather than a button with capital letters saying 'back to the store!'

+---

+### Account Pages

+### Login Page

+- The account process has been designed to contain as few pages as possible.
+Using all-auth meant the initial set up was very quick but the pages themselves do not contain any content so don't hold a huge amount of value for the site outside of their main purpose.
+The main login page contains the header 'Already Registered?' and the prompt 'If you have an account with us, please log in', with the form to do so below.
+Below the sign in button there's a muted link for resetting a password as well.
+- I decided to include a link to register in the login page to reduce the amount of pages used, and also to help the nav be as uncluttered and clean as possible.
+The header and prompt of 'New Here?' and 'Registration is quick and easy' mirror those of the log in form above, and act as an incentive for the unregistered user, describing the process as quick and easy.

+### Create an Account

+- The previous incentive didn't lie.
+The process for creating an account is quick and easy!
+All that's required is an email, username and password.
+Any further details would be unnecisary at this point as they can be completed at a later date in the account page or copied over from a checkout form.
+Just incase the user has clicked the wrong button on the previous login page, there's another prompt underneath the header containing a link back to the login page, ensuring the customer always has multiple options of exiting the page they're on should they have found their way there by mistake.
+Upon submiting their registration, the user is redirected to an email verification page alerting them that they will be emailed over a link they need to follow to verify their email before they can log in.
+This link takes the user to a page asking them to verify the address and if that's submitted they're redirected back to the login page.

 ## Future Features

 ### About Us / FAQ